godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 A function is an individual canvas with nodes connected.

-A single script can contain many functions, each of which will have a canvas of its own.
-This makes scripts more organized.
+A single script can contain many functions, each of which will have a canvas of its own, making scripts more organized.

 There are three main ways to add functions in a script: